peterhinch/micropython-micro-gui/README.md

 The constructor displays the string at the required location.

-Methods:
+Method:
- 1. `value` Redraws the label.
+`value` Redraws the label.
 This takes the following args:
  * `text=None` The text to display.
 If `None` displays last value.
-    * ` invert=False` If true, show inverse text.
+ * `invert=False` If true, show inverse text.
  * `fgcolor=None` Foreground color: if `None` the `Writer` default is used.
  * `bgcolor=None` Background color, as per foreground.
  * `bdcolor=None` Border color.
 As per above except that if `False` is passed, no border is displayed.
 This clears a previously drawn border.
 Returns the current text string.

+If the `value` method is called with a text string too long for the `Label` a `ValueError` will be thrown.
+The width specified to the constructor should be sufficient for all possible values.

-If populating a label would cause it to extend beyond the screen boundary a warning is printed at the console.
+If constructing a label would cause it to extend beyond the screen boundary a warning is printed at the console.
 The label may appear at an unexpected place.
 The following is a complete "Hello world" script.
 ```python